skipter/Algorithms/README.md

-# Algorithms
+  Repository , where I will post some basic and advanced algorithms.
-Will post some basic algorithms.
+  Sorting, checking, finding and etc.